eric-mas03/Hoyoverse_Rewards/README.md

 # Hoyoverse_Rewards
-A script that automatically reedems the promotional codes of Genshin Impact
+A script that automatically reedems the promotional codes of Genshin Impact and Honkai Impact and makes the daily check-in

 ## Installation